Mother concerned after son’s jaw cracked in juvenile center fight

 Adding to her concern, the incident happened last Wednesday, but she did not hear about it until her son was able to call her the following Saturday.

-“They didn’t call me or let me know anything of the incident,” Jones said.
-“They told me that someone saw him, the nurse saw him there, gave him antibiotics and told him it was swollen due to the fact he got hit.”
+“They didn’t call me or let me know anything of the incident," Jones said.
+"He told me that someone saw him, the nurse saw him there, gave him antibiotics and told him it was swollen due to the fact he got hit.”

 Jones said she immediately went to visit.
 After talking to her son, she asked for a nurse to check him out again.

-She later got a call from Le Bonheur Hospital saying he was there and needed a procedure for a cracked jaw.
+She later got a call from Le Bonheur Children's Hospital saying he was there and needed a procedure for a cracked jaw.

 “He’s got screws and stuff in his mouth," Jones said.
 "He can’t eat.”

+An SCSO spokesperson said due to HIPPA, they can't comment on the teen's injuries but can confirm the teen was seen by medical.

-She said he is now isolated in the juvenile detention center, and no one will answer her questions.
+Jones said he is now isolated in the juvenile detention center, and no one will answer her questions.

+An SCSO spokesperson said they can't discuss housing assignments of children for security and privacy reasons.
+However, he said the teen is not receiving any type of punitive housing.

 “They just swept it under the rug like it was nothing, you know what I’m saying, these children are hurt and/or having to get medical treatment," Jones said.